ludwig/sleep.py/README.md

 We only "predict" the next sleep interval in the sense that we make it easy to add the next entry to our "Sleep" calendar.

-You can include the next sleep interval by simply adding the `-p` flag to our command invocation.
+To compute the next sleep event you can simply add the `-p` flag to the command invocation.

-You can manipulate the offset value with the `-o` option by providing the number of hours you plan to stay awake.
-The default is 16, but if you know you'll be up for 20 hours, you can override it easily.
+You can also change the offset value with the `-o` option by providing the number of hours you plan to stay awake.
+This will change the start of the next sleep event relative to the end of the current sleep event.
+The default offset is 16, but if you know you'll be up for 20 hours, you can override it easily by providing a value.

 ```
 ./sleep.py -p -o 20